 A: When there is a significant change in circumstances, such as a loss of income, you can go to the courts to file for a modification of your support payment obligations.
 Depending on your situation, this may be appropriate.
 However, you don’t want to stop paying unless and until you have a formal order or agreement allowing for this to take place.
 There may also be ways to work out temporary suspensions of payment or reductions during the pandemic period by entering into consent orders with the other side.

 To understand your best options, it’s a good idea to speak with an attorney.
-You can request a free consultation to learn about your rights and choices.
+You can request an initial consultation to learn about your rights and choices.

 I sincerely hope this question and answer series has been helpful to you as you make decisions in your own custody, parenting and divorce matters.

 I want to let you know — we are here for you and you are certainly not alone!